G8TIC/radar/INSTALL.md

 ### Root access
-You need access to your system with either a screen and keyboard or SSH over the network and the 'su' or 'sudo' command or a root login.
+You need access to your system with either a screen and keyboard or SSH over the network and the 'su' or 'sudo' command or a root login in order to install the code.

 ## ADS-B receiver
 You have either an RTL-SDR dongle or other supported SDR receiver such as AirSpy Mini, Mode-S Beast or GNS 5984T connected via USB adapter with the appropriate software.

-Your system has dump1090-mutability, dump1090-fa or readsb installed (or dedicated sofwtare) and has the Beast protocol is accessible on localhost TCP port 30005.
+Your system has the Beast protocol is accessible on localhost TCP port 30005 which is typically provided by dump1090-mutability, dump1090-fa or readsb.

+Some hardware has dedicated software like 'airspy_adsb' for the Airspy Mini.

+The Mode-S Beast by DL4MEA has a serial over USB interface and can be directly connected if you don't need dump1090/readsb to act as a multiplexer for feeding other systems.

 ## Station identification
 Drop me an email at info@1090mhz.uk with some basic information about your station: